ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 The evaluator follows a pattern that every evaluator we write will follow.
 Each constructor from the AST definition has a case in the `eval` function that evaluates that constructor.
 This pattern and the accompanying `data` construct gives us three nice language properties - completeness, determinicity, and normalization

-Completeness says that every term constructed in `AE` will be interpreted by `eval`.
+Completeness says that every term constructed in `AE` will be evaluated by `eval`.
 Can we prove that?
 As it turns out, the Haskell `data` construct gives us some exceptionally nice properties for free, without direct proof.
 By definition, every value in the abstract syntax for `AE` is constructed with `Num`, `Plus`, and `Minus `.
 There are no other `AE` values.
 This is generally true of any type defined using `data` in Haskell.
 All values of the type are constructed with its constructors.

 We know `AE` is coplete because there is one inference rule for every syntax construct and one case in `eval` for each inference rule.
 Specifically, the `eval` function has one case for each constructor from `AE`.
 Because all `AE` values are built with those constructors, there is a case for every `AE` value in the `eval` function.
 While not quite a proof, this gives strong evidence that our language definition is complete.